Ferris wheel: The original Ferris Wheel

 The original Ferris wheel, sometimes referred to as the Chicago Wheel, was designed and constructed by Ferris Jr. and opened in 1893; however, an earlier wheel was created for the New York State fair in 1854, created by two Erie Canal workers.

 With a height of 80.4 m, it was the tallest attraction at the World's Columbian Exposition in Chicago, Illinois, where it opened to the public on June 21, 1893.
 It was intended to rival the 324 m Eiffel Tower, the centerpiece of the 1889 Paris Exposition.

-Ferris was a graduate of Rensselaer Polytechnic Institute and a Pittsburgh, Pennsylvania, bridge-builder.
+Ferris was a graduate of Rensselaer Polytechnic Institute and a bridge-builder in Pittsburgh, Pennsylvania.
 He began his career in the railroad industry and then pursued an interest in bridge building.
 Ferris understood the growing need for structural steel and founded G.W.G.
 Ferris & Co. in Pittsburgh, a firm that tested and inspected metals for railroads and bridge builders.

 The wheel rotated on a 71-ton, 45.5 foot axle comprising what was at that time the world's largest hollow forging, manufactured in Pittsburgh by the Bethlehem Iron Company and weighing 89,320 lb, together with two 16 ft cast-iron spiders weighing 53,031 lb.

 There were 36 cars, each fitted with 40 revolving chairs and able to accommodate up to 60 people, giving a total capacity of 2,160.
-The wheel carried some 38,000 passengers daily and took 20 minutes to complete two revolutions, the first involving six stops to allow passengers to exit and enter and the second a nine-minute non-stop rotation, for which the ticket holder paid 50 cents.
+The cars were 24 feet long, 13 feet wide, and 10 feet high.
+The wheel carried some 38,000 passengers daily.
+It took 20 minutes to complete two revolutions: the first involved six stops for passenger exchange, and the second was a nine-minute non-stop rotation, for which the ticket holder paid 50 cents.

-The Exposition ended in October 1893, and the wheel closed in April 1894 and was dismantled and stored until the following year.
+The Exposition ended in October 1893, and the wheel, which had closed in April 1894, was dismantled and stored until the following year.
 It was then rebuilt on Chicago's North Side, near the high-income enclave of Lincoln Park.
-William D. Boyce, then a local resident, filed a Circuit Court action against the owners of the wheel to have it removed, but without success.
+William D. Boyce, then a resident, filed a Circuit Court action against the owners of the wheel to have it removed, but without success.
 It operated there from October 1895 until 1903, when it was again dismantled, then transported by rail to St. Louis for the 1904 World's Fair and finally destroyed by controlled demolition using dynamite on May 11, 1906.